-This is my 15th year growing heirloom tomato plants in Forest Lake, Minnesota and I’ve learned a lot over these years.
-I’ve gradually developed a list of tried-and-true varieties that always do well in our particular growing season, but every year I trial 5 or 6 new ones (gardeners and farmers are always learning you know).
-Over the years I have also ordered my heirloom seeds from a lot of different seed companies, and I thought I’d pass along my opinion of the top 5 seed catalogs, as well as “why”.
+This is my 18th year growing heirloom tomato plants in Forest Lake, Minnesota.
+Over the years I have ordered my heirloom seeds from a lot of different seed companies, and I thought I’d pass along my opinion of the top 5 seed catalogs, as well as “why”.

-- varieties that will meet a wide range of the customer/gardeners’ needs (i.e., earliest tomatoes, most disease resistant, biggest, meatiest, mildest, etc.)
+- Home gardeners needs: Since I sell plants at the farmers’ markets I look for varieties that will meet a wide range of the customer/gardeners’ needs (i.e., earliest tomatoes, most disease resistant, biggest, meatiest, mildest, best for containers, etc.)

-- specific varieties that I need for making my own tomato products later in the season (i.e., varieties for drying, varieties for smoking, varieties for jams, etc.)
+- Personal favorites for cooking: For my personal use I look for specific varieties that I need for home cooking and making specific tomato products (i.e., varieties for drying, varieties for smoking, varieties for jams, sauce tomatoes, etc.)

 My Picks of the Best Seed Catalogs for Heirloom Tomatoes